 Basking is essential for the turtle's health.
 It allows the turtle to completely dry out and warm up.
 This makes it more difficult for fungal infections to develop because fungus needs moisture to grow.
 These types of infections are common health conditions for red-eared sliders.
 It's also a natural behavior that they are born with.
 If they live in an environment where they cannot bask, they will likely get stressed, which can cause a number of other health conditions.

-The basking area should be nice and dry, stable and easy to climb onto.
+The basking area should be nice and dry, stable, and easy to climb onto.
 If these conditions aren't met, the turtle will also be unlikely to use your basking area, so make sure you have:

-- Privacy – Red-eared sliders don't like to be bothered when they're basking.
+Red-eared sliders don't like to be bothered when they're basking.
 If you interrupt them, they might become startled or begin begging for food.
 Consider covering the sides of the tank to encourage basking.

 UV Light Positioning

 Place the heat light over the basking area so the turtle can take full advantage of its heat.
 Position the light out of reach and not so close that it can burn your turtles, especially if you have a few turtles that stack on top of each other to get closer to the light.
 Make sure that the bulb can't get wet if the turtles splash; the bulb can shatter when wet, posing a hazard.
 Leave the heat light on for 10-12 hours during the day.
 It should be shut off at night to allow the turtle to sleep.
 It is okay for the turtle tank to cool down at night.